polyminer1/rhminer/README.md

                         Test it with -testperformance before using it.
                         1 to enable SSe4.1 optimizations.
 0 to disable.
                         Disabled by default.
-  -cpuventing           Slow down mining by introducing micro sleep periods udring mining.
+  -cputhrottling        Slow down mining by internally throttling the cpu.
-                        It works by pausing the miner about every second for a period of time defined as {argument-value}*10 milliseconds.
-                        This is usefull to prevent virtual computer provider throttling vCpu when mining softwares are detected
+                        This is usefull to prevent virtual computer provider throttling vCpu when mining softwares are detected.
                         Min-Max are 0 and 99.
-Ex. -cpuventing 12 will introduce 120ms pause every second

 Gpu options:
   -cpu                  Enable the use of CPU to mine.